Getting Started#

 Evaluate de novo sequencing performance#

-To evaluate de novo sequencing performance based on known mass spectrum annotations, run:
+To evaluate de novo sequencing performance based on known mass spectrum annotations, use the casanovo evaluate command:

 Train a new model#